clanfear/CSSS508/Lectures/Week4/CSSS508_week4_data_structures.md

 ====================================================================================
 type:section

-For homework, you'll be filling in a template R Markdown file that will walk you through performing multiple linear regression "by hand" and comparing it with what you get using `lm()`.
-It will involve simulating data (which I will do for you), matrix math, column and row names, accessing list elements.
+For homework, you'll be filling in a template R Markdown file that will walk you through creating, accessing, and manipulating R data structures.
+You will fill in values in the R Markdown document and knit it to check your answers.
+If you get an error, check to see if undoing your last edit solves the problem; coding an assignment to handle all possible mistakes is really hard!
+This assignment is also long, so **start early**.

 An Aside from People with Statistics Training